DoubleLine's Gundlach says stay away from bank deposits, gold

-NEW YORK (Reuters) - Jeffrey Gundlach, star bond investor and head of DoubleLine Capital, said on Wednesday at the Sohn Investment Conference in New York that investors should avoid bank deposits gold, adding that record low interest rates will be around for some time to come.
+NEW YORK, May 8 (Reuters) - Jeffrey Gundlach, star bond investor and head of DoubleLine Capital, said on Wednesday at the Sohn Investment Conference in New York that investors should avoid bank deposits gold, adding that record low interest rates will be around for some time to come.

 Gundlach, whose Los-Angeles based firm manages $59 billion in assets, added that the risk of depositor taxes, such as those used in a bailout of Cyprus’s banks, should be enough to make investors and savers wary of deposits.